dialpad/dialtone/README.md

 ## About this repo

-The @dialpad/dialtone repository is a monorepo composed of independently released Dialtone NPM packages.
+The @dialpad/dialtone repository is a monorepo composed of Dialtone NPM packages and apps.

 The following is a list of packages included in this monorepo.
 Note that libraries (packages folder) are separated from apps (apps folder):

 ```sh
 dialtone/